uoeIDS/IDS_website/content/week11/_index.en.md

 ## Interactive R tutorials

 <p style="text-align: left"> No new interactive R tutorials this week.
-If you haven’t completed last week’s tutorials, you should do so before starting HW 05.</p>
+If you haven’t completed last week’s tutorials, you should do so.</p>